 Verdict and conclusion

 Jami's interesting technology.
 Using DHT for service discovery instead of central servers means you can just install it and use it without asking anyone.
-Calls are encrypted using secure encryption so Jami's got privacy and security covered.
+Calls are encrypted using secure encryption, and all the data are stored only on your computer or phone, so Jami's got privacy and security covered (but if you don't do backups using the "Export Account" function, you could lose all your account data and thus your account).

 Jami can only be used to call other people who have Jami installed and running and this severely limits it's usefulness as a general-purpose communications tool.
 You will have to make everyone you want to talk to install and run it if you want to use it regularly.

-Linux distributions will either have a really old version of Jami in their repositories or not have it at all.
+Linux distributions will either have a really old version of Jami in their repositories or not have it at all; these will not talk well to the newer versions.
 Up to date versions for Debian, Ubuntu and Fedora are available from https://jami.net/download-jami-linux/